andrewraim/worker/README.md

 There are two versions of the worker script.

-1. A Bash version (`worker.sh`) is specific to Linux, but requires a fairly minimal environment; it makes use of `flock` for file locking and the `bc` calculator.
+1. A Bash version `worker.sh` is specific to Linux, but prerequisites are fairly minimal; it makes use of `flock` for file locking and the `bc` calculator.

-2. A Python version (`worker.py`) is more portable but requires Python 3.3 or higher.
+2. A Python version `worker.py` is more portable but requires Python 3.3 or higher.
 It uses the exclusive file creation mode in `open` to accomplish locking.